 - Number of Honors or cum laude: 3 = 1 point; 6=2 points; 9 or more = 3 points.

 - Publications: only in English within the medical fields on journals with I.F. (impact factor) and peer review.
 One or more publications = 1 point; if the student appears as first or last author = 2 points.

 - Progress Test: students who participate to this test ranking in the range based on the first quartile (25th percentile) of their course year, will receive 1 cum laude to be added on to the calculation according to (2) above.

 - Prizes: 1 point for prizes received from scientific associations.

 - The pass mark is 66; students who obtain full marks (110) may also be awarded the distinction “summa cum laude” (110 e lode)(for the most deserving students).

 After degree (Laurea)

-After the degree, medicine graduated have to pass an examination (both theorical and practical) in order to get the right to practise the medical profession (abilitazione) in Italy.
+After the degree graduated get the right to practise the medical profession (abilitazione) without any supervision in Italy.
 The Diploma di abilitazione all’esercizio della medicina e chirurgia (diploma conferring the right to practise medicine and surgery) is awarded by the State Examining Commission of Italy.